ArcelinoNeto/shipping_company-api/README.md

 # About
-This project is the result of a challenge proposed by the company Agrisafe.
+This project is the result of a challenge proposed by the company AgriSafe.
 The project proposal is the creation of an API to manage a "Shipping company"

 # Technology stack